darkrenaissance/darkfi/doc/src/dev/contribute.md

   * Malicious users could send you a coin which is unspendable.
 A poorly implemented wallet would accept such a coin, and if spent then you would be unable to spend the other coin sharing the same serial in your wallet.
+23. Separate mining logic from darkfid into a new program and communicate over RPC

 99. resource manager for p2p (DoS protection, disconnect bad nodes)